 The Unique ‘Flying’ AIRJAWS Great White Sharks of Seal Island

 We have had incredible activity the past few weeks at Seal Island in False Bay.
 The great white sharks have been giving our tourists quite the show.
-We may make you wake up and get out of bed very early in the morning (and on vacation too!) but I hope it’s worth it to see our famous ‘flying’ sharks hunting seals with a vengeance.
+We may make you wake up and get out of bed very early in the morning, but I hope it’s worth it to see our famous ‘flying’ AIRJAWS great white sharks hunting seals with enthusiasm.

 I love the natural predation activity at Seal Island.
 The hunting varies so much every day, you honestly never know what you will see.
 There are a few different places in the world you can go to view great white sharks from a cage including California, Gansbaai, New Zealand and Australia, but only at Seal Island in False Bay can you watch sharks fly!

 Shark cage diving around the boat has been amazing this season as well.
 The past week we have been visited frequently by two of our favourite sharks.
 A 3.8 meter great white we have named Blue Fin and a 4.2 meter great white female we have seen a few seasons named Amber.
 Both of these sharks love to swim laps around our boat and give our guests lots of toothy smiles while trying to get the bait!

 Hope to see you out there at the island soon!